Here are the words we learned in the lesson about gender and number.

 We learned that the marker is often pronounced "al".
 And we learned that by adding the marker in the beginning of a substantive or adjective, we turn it into definite form.

-In that example, the first part is "alwaalidu wa alwaalidatu" (the father and the mother).
-The second part is "jamiilani" which is the indefinite and dual form of "jamiil" (beautiful).
+Since we have two people now, we change the second part of the sentence to "jamiilani" which is the indefinite and dual form of "jamiil" (beautiful).

 Pronouns like "I", "you", "she" and "he" are also considered to be in definite form.
-That means they can also begin a nominal sentence.
+That means they can also be the definite part (the first part) of a nominal sentence.
 Nominal sentences that consist of a pronoun plus a substantive is very common and useful in Arabic.

 We can use the Arabic pronoun for "I" as an example.